ideonate/cdsdashboards/docs/chapters/userguide/userguide.rst

 Developing a Dashboard
 ~~~~~~~~~~~~~~~~~~~~~~

-Dashboards can be created based on either Jupyter notebooks or Streamlit py files.
+Dashboards can be created based on either Jupyter notebooks or Streamlit / Plotly Dash py files.

 Use 'My Server' (or a named server) to create a Jupyter notebook (ipynb file) as normal or upload/edit Python files to make your Streamlit app.